Department of Biology

 We offer an undergraduate program leading to a Bachelor of Science in Mathematics.
 We also offer graduate programs leading to a Master of Science and a Doctor of Philosophy in Mathematics.

 The Mathematics Department at UL Lafayette has approximately 40 dedicated and enthusiastic full time faculty members.
-Currently (2014-2015) we have 33 graduate students and 43 undergraduate majors.
-During the 2013-2014 academic year, 13 of our students graduated with a BS, 5 graduated with a MS, and 5 graduated with a PhD.
+We have approximately 50 graduate students and approximately 45 undergraduate majors.
+In a given year, on average, 15-20 of our students graduate with a BS, 6 graduate with a MS, and 4-6 graduate with a PhD.
 We would love to add you to this tally in the near future.

 Our faculty research interests cover a broad spectrum of mathematics and statistics.
 Many of our faculty have obtained international recognition for their research.
 Some of our faculty concentrate on fundamental research into the theory of mathematics and statistics.
 While others are involved in research targeted at specific applications.
 We have a large group working in areas of applied mathematics, such as modeling of biological and physical processes and mathematical computation.